PhiliptheGinger/cap-predictor/docs/chatbot_frontend.md

 # Chatbot Frontend

-This module provides a minimal REPL interface to a Qwen chat model.
+This module provides a minimal REPL interface to a **local** Qwen chat model.
 It reads configuration from environment variables (loaded with `python-dotenv`) and communicates with an external runner through a simple `CMD:` protocol.

 ## Environment variables